ocaml/dune/post.md

 A big part of the work in Dune 1.0.0 was getting the versioning story right.
 With jbuilder it was hard for us to make the language evolve without breaking the build of existing projects.
-Dune can handle that gracefuly and in the future it will be much easier to introduce breaking changes.
+Dune can handle that gracefully and in the future it will be much easier to introduce breaking changes.

-The versioning of all dune file in a project is controlled via a single `dune-project` file at the root of the project.
+The versioning of all dune files in a project is controlled via a single `dune-project` file at the root of the project.
 This file contains the version of the dune language and extensions used in the project.